hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-03-ignore-ds-store.md

 ---
-title: "How to delete and ignore all .DS_Store files in GitHub Repositories"
+title: "How to Delete and Ignore All .DS_Store Files in GitHub Repositories"
 date: 2020-11-03T15:01:10-05:00
 author: Hongtao Hao
 slug: delete-ignore-ds-store